 b) provide full written details of his/her career and Continuing Professional Development, to the date of application, as the Board of Directors shall decide.

-This category of members regulated by NRHP consists of practicing members who have trained in hypno-psychotherapy to the stated syllabus requirments of a UKCP Training Organisational Member.
+This category of members regulated by NRHP consists of practicing members who have trained in hypno-psychotherapy to the stated syllabus requirements of a UKCP Training Organisational Member.
 They are obliged to meet all the rules and regulations of NRHP including the Code of Ethics and Professional Practice and the Guidelines for Supervision and Continuing Professional Development.
 They will be members of one of the following classes of membership:

 Application is open to those who are currently students on approved and accredited training courses (as above).
 Student membership allows students to obtain reduced premium insurance to enable them to practice the techniques learned.
 Student members are not included on any public register and may only practise on volunteers, such as family and friends, on a non-commercial basis.
 (NB: Student members who are actively involved on a NCHP course at Stage One, Two or Three are deemed to meet the supervision requirements with the NCHP course tutor.
 Otherwise, Student members must undertake supervision on a pro rata basis of one hour supervision for every eight hours client contact.
 The reduced premium insurance is invalidated if the student accepts money or services in return for therapy.)